roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 Many bloody battles have been fought over the exact gin versus vermouth proportions in a dry martini.
 Legend has it that Winston Churchill merely wanted the vermouth to be present in the same room, instead of added to the drink; and that when the supply of vermouth ran out in WWII he acknowledged its absence in the room by nodding eastward.
 Roger Moore's recipe prescribes a full measure of Noilly Prat.
 Fine with me.
 He garnishes with three olives.
 I'd rather not.
 And 007's martini doesn't even contain gin.
 It's a vodka martini.
 Which is shaken, not stirred — utter blasphemy in the Church of Martini purists.

-All these are just fine, There's plenty of leeway in cocktails.
+All these are just fine.
+There's plenty of leeway in cocktails.
 Many recipes are overly specific, which distracts from a cocktail's core structure.
 If it's a whiskey sour type cocktail, any blend and any sour will do.
 Does the Dom Pérignon 1955 merely serve the purpose of adding some fizz?
 Then any another dry sparkling white whine will work just as well.
 If the recipe calls for a herbal undertone and you don't happen to have Lillet Blanc available?
-Use something else.
+Use another fortified herbal concocture.
 If the function of an addition is just adding some colour and a bit of sweet?
 Be creative.

 == Garnish is Optional